ansys/pyansys-dev-guide/README.rst

 command or to write it to disk using the ``CDWRITE`` command.
 Both methods are remarkably inefficient and require:

 - Serializing the data to ASCII on the server
 - Transfering the data
 - Deserializing the data within Python
 - Converting the data to an array

-This example printss using the ``NLIST`` command:
+This example prints node coordinates using the ``NLIST`` command:

 .. code:: python